-The bond strength of cemented intraradicular fiberglass posts was not influenced by the type of photosensitizing agent used and by the number of PDT sessions.
+The bond strength of cemented intraradicular fiberglass posts was not influenced by the type of photosensitizing agent used and by the number of PDT sessions, regardless of the root third assessed.

 Clinical Relevance

 The methylene blue and toluidine blue do not influence intraradicular posts adhesion.